Roland-Park/CPRG102.FinalAssignment/README.md

 more details in the included word file
 _______________________________________
-Scenario
+#Scenario
--asset tracking application
+  - asset tracking application
--HR db exists already (given), cannot be changed.
+  - HR db exists already (given), cannot be changed.
 Admin, IT, Engineering, Sales depts

-Projects:
+#Projects:
 a.
 Domain (class library  – no dependencies)
   - Asset, Asset Type, Manufacturer and Model
 b.
 Data (class library – dependent on Domain)